mlund/ultimate64/README.md

 - [x] Mount and run external disk images
 - [x] 6502 disassembly
 - [x] Load address detection
-- [x] Precompiled binaries for MacOS, Linux, and Windows
+- [x] Precompiled binaries for Linux and Windows (mac users should use Cargo, see above)

 ## Todo